Visitors & Guests

 Vendors or contractors performing work on our campus must comply with the latest safety policies and adhere to University expectations that they have been monitoring their health before arriving on campus grounds.
 Vendors and contractors working through Aramark Facilities must comply with Aramark Facilities standards for updated check-in and health and safety protocols.
 Those working through Jacksonville University must submit and obtain approval of their safety disclosure statement and procedures to ensure their efforts are in line with current University mitigation strategies.

-Face coverings should be worn while working in any public, indoor setting and at all times while working with others where 6’ physical distance cannot be maintained.
+Face coverings must be worn while working in any public, indoor setting and at all times while working with others where 6’ physical distance cannot be maintained.
 Health screenings and temperature checks are recommended daily requirements.